denten-books/plain-text/1-device.md

 Let us examine the mechanics of a Turing machine more closely.
 Turing begins his paper as we would expect from Wittgenstein's student, with a provocative
-analogy: "we may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions" [@turing_computable_1937, 231].
+analogy: "We may compare a man in the process of computing a real number to a machine which is only capable of a finite number of conditions" [@turing_computable_1937, 231].
 From the start, Turing treats computation, which we normally consider a complex cognitive process, as a simple mechanism.
 To these ends, he proposes a machine "supplied with a 'tape' (the analogue of